DRUG INTERACTIONS IN PREGNANCY

 A new antibiotic is addedwhen iron, a regular medicine or a heartburn product is already in the setone complete list of medicines, supplements and OTC products

-You already have a supplement routinewhen neurological, cardiac or hormonal medicines are also involvedidentify which products or ingredients are already duplicated
+You have a supplement plan during pregnancywhen neurological, cardiac or hormonal medicines are also involvedrecord all products and check what is already duplicated

-You want to take something for pain or feveralways, if you are pregnant or breastfeedingcheck whether a similar active ingredient is already in the cabinet
+You want to take something for pain or feveralways, if you are pregnant or breastfeedingquickly check whether the same active ingredient is already at home

 You use heartburn productswhen they are being combined with medicines or supplementsconfirm product names, active ingredients and current timing